 If you’re a coconut fan, then look no further than these Eggless coconut cookies.
-Made with a handful of simple ingredients, these light, crispy, and flavorful egg-free coconut cookies are sure to hit the spot.
-Plus, they’re the perfect grab-n-go kind of cookies that are super easy to make and tastes incredible.
+Made with a handful of simple ingredients, these light, crispy, and delicious egg-free coconut cookies will hit the spot.
+Plus, they’re the perfect grab-n-go kind of cookies that are super easy to make and taste incredible.

 You will have a hard time controlling yourself from eating the whole batch!

 Coconut fans, this one is for you!
 If you love coconut as much as I do, you MUST give these eggless coconut cookies a try.
 These cookies bursting with the sweet and nutty flavor of coconut are decadent, addicting, and downright delicious!

 Every bite that you take, the coconut aftertaste lingers in your mouth and leaves you craving for more.

 And not to mention the heavenly aroma of freshly baked cookies that will fill your kitchen and home with a wonderful scent!

 I love the versatility of coconuts, and whether it be sweet or savory, I try to incorporate it frequently in my recipes, such as —

 - Vegan coconut banana pancakes,

 - Instant pot white bean and quinoa,